Please enjoy our newsletter for May 2017.

 The PUMC men continue to meet on the last Saturday of the month for breakfast and fellowship.
 This month (April 29) the breakfast is being hosted by the Clasons.
 We will be meeting again in May and June before taking a short hiatus for the summer.
 All men, whether church members or not, are invited to the breakfasts

 Are you receiving our weekly email, What’s Happening?
 Many of our upcoming events are debuted in this message.
 It is an important part of our church family communications.
-If you would like to subscribe (or unsubscribe) just send an email to info@PeterboroughUMC.org.
+If you would like to subscribe (or unsubscribe) just send an email.
 If you would like to submit something send an email by Wednesday evening to be included in the release first thing Thursday.

 OPEN MIC NIGHT